 Based upon the recommendations of the above Phase I, on August 30, 2017 a Limited Phase II ESA, was prepared for the subject site by Phase-1 ES.
-The Limited Phase II consisted of collecting qualitative soil samples from seven (7) shallow borings, collecting one (1) "grab" groundwater sample, and performing an underground storage tank (UST) probing investigation.
-Although no USTs were discovered, the qualitative results of the investigation found, in part, that elevated concentrations of TPHg exist in shallow groundwater at the site.
+The Limited Phase II consisted of collecting soil samples from seven (7) shallow borings, collecting one (1) "grab" groundwater sample, and performing an underground storage tank (UST) probing investigation.
+Although no USTs were discovered, the results of the investigation found, in part, that elevated concentrations of TPHg exists in shallow groundwater at the site.
 As stated in the introduction, based upon these findings, the property owner entered a VRAA with the ACEHD.
-The first steps of the VRAA are to confirm the qualitative results of this investigation and further assess the extent of subsurface contamination and adequately characterize hazards at the site as it pertains to the proposed residential redevelopment.
+The first steps of the VRAA are to further assess the extent of subsurface contamination and adequately characterize hazards at the site as it pertains to the proposed residential redevelopment.
 These specific set of tasks to complete the investigation are outlined in the following sections.